tensorflow/docs/site/en/install/source.md

 Configure your system build by running the `./configure` at the root of your TensorFlow source tree.
 This script prompts you for the location of TensorFlow dependencies and asks for additional build configuration options (compiler flags, for example).
-Please refer "Sample session" section for details.
+Refer to the _Sample session_ section for details.

 <pre class="devsite-terminal devsite-click-to-copy">
 ./configure